 I remember the autumn of 2008 painfully well.
 Only a few years earlier I had started to follow politics more closely and had subscribed to the Times of India.
-Several bomb blasts had happened in different Indian cities over the recent years which had claimed many fatalities.
+Several bomb blasts had happened in different Indian cities over recent years which had claimed many fatalities.
 The suspected perpetrators were affiliated to Islamic organizations.
-Intelligence inputs from US pointed into the same direction.
+Intelligence inputs from the US pointed in the same direction.

 Then in 2008 surprisingly, headlines of ‘Hindu terror’ or ‘saffron terror’ frequently showed up in the newspaper.
 These terms were used with ease by politicians and journalists who had never used ‘Islamic‘ or ‘green terror’.
 Hindus had been arrested, one Col. Purohit, one Sadhvi Pragya Thakur, one Swami Aseemanand and several others.